Quotient and blow-up of automorphisms of graphs of groups: Partial Dehn Twist case

-\begin{proof} Since all edges terminating at $v_{0}$ has trivial edge group, the compatibility requirement of graph-of-groups holds automatically.
-Since we also have $\delta(e)$ is $D^{-1}_{0}$-zero for all such edges, therefore the compatibility requirement of isomorphism also holds.
+\begin{proof} Let $V_i$ be a vertex contained in $\cal{V}_0$.
+Since any edge $E$ terminating at $V_i$ has trivial edge group, the compatibility requirement for graph-of-groups (A2) holds automatically.
+On the other hand, the assumption that any edge $E$ with $\tau(E) \in \cal{V}_0$ is locally zero is equivalent to the compatibility requirement for isomorphism (A3).
+We can hence apply Theorem \ref{blowup} to directly obtain the desired ``if and only if'' statement.

-We can hence blowing up $(H,\cal{G})$ with $(D_{0}, \cal{G}_{0})$ at vertex $v_{0}$ following the instructions in the section of blowing up graph-of-groups.
-Then it's easy to verify by definition that the obtained graph-of-groups isomorphism is Dehn twist. \end{proof}